 Comparative reserach (the design of)

-In comparative research two or more groups or situation are compared with each other to see what the differences are.
+In comparative research two or more groups or situations are compared with each other to find out whether they differ on some aspects.

 The design of comparative research